declanvk/zombeans-server/docs/json-specs.md

 ```

 ## Request Game Start (5)
-Sent from web client to server to start game
+Sent from host to server to start game

 ```json
 {